 The establishment procures, processes and stores PBSC and bone marrow collections from both autologous and allogeneic donors as part of patient treatment.
-The establishment also procures for, and receives cells from, stem cell donor registries and procures cells and tissue which go on to be manufactured into advanced therapy medicinal products (ATMPs).
+The establishment also procures for, and receives cells from, stem cell donor registries as well as procuring cells as a starting material for advanced therapy medicinal product (ATMP) manufacture.